gherardovarando/leaflet-map-builder/README.md

 ##### Layer configuration

-- `type` String, one of the possible layer types: tileLayer, tileLayerWMS, imageOverlay (or imageLayer), featureGroup, layerGroup, polygon, polyline, rectangle, circle, marker, circleMarker.
+- `type` String, one of the possible layer types: tileLayer, tileLayerWMS, imageOverlay (or imageLayer), featureGroup, layerGroup, polygon, polyline, rectangle, circle, marker, circleMarker, csvTiles, tileLayerMultiSlice.
 - `name` String (optional).
 - `author` String (optional).
+- `details` String (optional).
+- `popup` String or object:

+  - `content` String the content of the popup
+  - `options` Object, popup options.

+- `tooltip` String or object:

+  - `content` String the content of the tooltip
+  - `options` Object, tooltip options.

 Depending on the type of layer: